2025-2026 Academic Year

 Discover the science behind athletic performance!
 We’ll explore the physics of swimming, high jumping, running, basketball, baseball, gymnastics, and more, analyzing concepts like force, motion, aerodynamics, and energy transfer in different sports.

-This is a weekly gathering where young minds explore advanced physics topics in a relaxed, collaborative setting.
+This weekly gathering is where young minds explore advanced physics topics in a relaxed, collaborative setting.
 Each week, a student leads the discussion on a chosen research topic—either theoretical or experimental—while we watch videos, share ideas, and enjoy snacks.
-It's a space to ask big questions, debate scientific ideas, and spark curiosity together
+It's a space to ask big questions, debate scientific ideas, and spark curiosity together.